arp242/zdb/README.markdown

 ---

-Finally, the `zdb/bulk` package makes it easier to bulk insert values:
+The `zdb/bulk` package makes it easier to bulk insert values:

 ```go